cardeliverynetwork/openapi.net/cdnlink/README.txt

 CdnLink will then process the JSON message placing the data into the CdnReceivedLoad, CdnReceivedVehicles, CdnReceivedDocuments, CdnReceivedDamage tables
 - If the exe gets a successful result it will update CdnReceives to the Status=ReceiveStatus.Queued (60)
-- Iif the exe gets a error it will update CdnReceives to the Status=ReceiveStatus.Error (70)
+- If the exe gets a error it will update CdnReceives to the Status=ReceiveStatus.Error (70)

 The exe will then check the FTP directory again and if there is another record in the table it will get it otherwise it will close with a success code.
 Non success errors could be:
 - Invalid database connect string